IBM-Bluemix-Docs/voice-agent/managing_outbound_calling.md

    - From the Twilio website, go to the Elastic SIP Trunking dashboard.

    - Select **Networking Info** from the navigation bar.
 Here you will see a list of Signaling IPs.
 Use one of these IP addresses as the peer IP address.

+1. Whitelist the IP address

+   For example, in Twilio, if you do not specify a credential, then you must add an IP address to the IP `ACCESS CONTROL LISTS`.

+   - Configure one of the _Authentication types_.
+The IP address to use here would be the voice agent outbound calling interface IP address.
+See [Networking Information](/docs/services/voice-agent?topic=voice-agent-networking_info).